Owner, Guiding since 1983

 Jon has been dedicated to wilderness education for three decades.
 Seeing a need for improved professional standards in guiding, Jon became actively involved in developing nationally recognized guide education programs.
 He has served multiple terms on the AMGA board of directors and as was the chair of the AMGA accreditation program for several years.
 He has strived to synthesize good concepts, challenge usual paradigms, and develop new ideas to raise guiding standards.
 From 1997 – 2006 Jon led the development of the AMGA Top Rope Site Manager program which was the precursor to the current AMGA Single Pitch Instructor program.
 He most recent project has been to co-found the Professional Climbing Instructors Association, an organization specifically committed to developing the technical and educational skills of climbing instructors.
 Jon is the owner of Acadia Mountain Guides Climbing School.
 Like many full time guides, Jon also maintains a second career.
-He is a flight paramedic with LifeFlight of Maine and a registered nurse working in emergency care.
-Jon has been a paramedic for over 30 years and his emergency work resume includes working for the National Park Service as a backcountry climbing ranger in Rocky Mountain National Park as well as working in numerous urban and rural medical care systems.
+He is a retired flight paramedic with LifeFlight of Maine and a registered nurse working in emergency care.
+Jon has been a paramedic since 1988 and his emergency work resume includes working for the National Park Service as a backcountry climbing ranger in Rocky Mountain National Park as well as working in numerous urban and rural medical care systems.

 - IFMGA Licensed International Mountain Guide (2006)